Dania2021/joe-jackson/README.md

        2. When the Contact HTML code is submitted to W3C HTML validator for testing, it produced an error.
 The testing programming flagged a [bad width on iframe](/assets/readme-files/testing/lighthouse/error.JPG) then I resolve the error by giving value to width and height through ID of iframe.

        3. When the site was tested by Google Chrome Lighthouse tester.
-It flagged serve images in next gen format.Performance was only measuring at an average of 64%.
+It flagged serve images in next gen format.
+Performance was only measuring at an average of 64%.
 Lighthouse suggest to [serve image formats](/assets/readme-files/testing/lighthouse/error-msg.JPG) like Webp and AVIF to improve compression and lead to faster download and less data consumption.
 I have now converted logo, slides images and all the other images in webp format using Birme.

        4. The carousel displayed fine on small screen devices. however when viewed on larger devices you would need to scroll down to see the entire image, which led to a bad user experience.
 By using media queries I targeted the large screen size and targeted the carousel item image to only take up 90% of the viewport height.
 This solved the issue by allowing the user to view the image without having to scroll, but the image was now being stretched across the screen.
 I searched google and stack overflow and it mentioned using object fit and added object-fit: contain to the css which allows the image to correctly maintain its aspect ratio and view correctly.